 Church Road Winery

 This one got me hooked way before I even went to Napier.
-As I am a big fan of oaky chardonnay – Church Road Winery is such a winner!
+As I am a big fan of oaky chardonnay, Church Road Winery is such a winner!
 Try to go for a cheese platter at lunch and relax outside in their bean bags, sipping away on a glass.
 They also have a wide range of tasting experiences, starting at $5 per person.

 Clearview Estate

-Family-owned since 1986, cellar door visitors can enjoy a beautifully bespoke wine tasting.
+Family-owned since 1986, the cellar door visitors can enjoy a beautifully bespoke wine tasting.
 The restaurant serves Mediterranean-style dining in a green vineyard setting.
 Make sure to try their chardonnay!
-Clearview Estate is a superb Hawk’s Bay winery and has produced wine for 30 years- winning continuous five-star gold medal awards for it!
+Clearview Estate is a superb Hawke’s Bay winery and has produced wine for 30 years- winning continuous five-star gold medal awards for it!

 Wairarapa